-In order to be able to find CR sections of a CR line bundle $L\rightarrow M$ (or actually of its tensor powers), a natural condition to impose is that of positivity along $D$.
-In the Levi-flat case and if the leaves are compact (so from the differential viewpoint the foliated manifold is a mapping torus), the complex holomorphic sections over the leaves are expected to fit into CR sections.
+Our goal is finding CR line bundles $L\rightarrow M$ with plenty of CR sections, so among them we have linear systems of CR sections whose leafwise holomorphic jets solve appropriate transversality problems.
+These would be our generic CR linear systems.
+A natural condition to impose is that of positivity of $L$ along $D$; in the Levi-flat case and if all leaves are compact -so from the differential viewpoint the foliated manifold $(M,{\mathcal{F}})$ is a mapping torus- $L$ restricts to each leaf to a positive line bundle, and therefore large enough powers admit generic holomorphic linear systems.
+One expects suitable $S^1$-families of such generic holomorphic linear systems to fit into generic CR linear systems of $L^{\otimes k}$.

-At least for Levi-flat CR manifolds, one might try to produce CR sections perturbing approximately holomorphic sections (see definition \ref{def:sucah}, and section \ref{sec:proofs} for more details) into CR ones, by solving the corresponding $\bar{\partial} $-problem \cite{OS00}.

-There are two technical complications to develop an intrinsic approximately holomorphic theory for a compact CR manifold with a positive CR line bundle: firstly appropriate concentrated CR sections have to be constructed.
-Secondly the perturbations that have to be used to solve the corresponding (estimated) transversality problems, are not small multiples of the concentrated sections but rather deformations which are leafwise constant for certain local Levi-flat CR structure approximating the initial CR structure.
-Thus in the Levi-flat case we would stay within the class of CR sections, but for a general CR manifold we would not.